vladlent-portfolio/food-ordering-frontend/README.md

 ## Overview

-This sample app lets users order dishes from provided menu.
-The app consists from two modules:
+This sample app lets users create orders for dishes from a provided menu.
+The app is divided in two modules:

 - **Main Page** - where clients can add dishes to the shopping cart and place orders.
 - **Admin Dashboard** - where users with admin rights can manage food categories, dishes, users and orders.